 Therefore Paul wrote to them a second time.
 He exhorted them to settle down and go back to work, because certain events must take place before the Lord comes and the resurrection and catching up unite us forever with the Lord Jesus and with one another.

-Let no man deceive you by any means: for that day [the coming of the Lord] shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.
+who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God.
 (II Thessalonians 2:3,4)

 Jesus spoke of the coming “abomination” of man making himself God and of the desolation that always results when man makes himself God:

-When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:) (Matthew 24:5)
+“Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place” (whoever reads, let him understand), (Matthew 24:15)